confluentinc/cp-docker-images/docs/quickstart.rst

   The message will repeat every 10 seconds, as successive iterations of the shell loop are executed.
 You can terminate the client with a ``Ctrl+C``.

-  We'll use the console consumer with the monitoring interceptor enabled to read the data.
-We'll want to run this command in a separate terminal window (prepared with the ``eval $(docker-machine env confluent)`` as we described earlier).
+  You'll use the console consumer with the monitoring interceptor enabled to read the data.
+You'll want to run this command in a separate terminal window (prepared with the ``eval $(docker-machine env confluent)`` as described earlier).

   .. sourcecode:: bash